 The bill introduces the crime of making a terrorist threat in the second degree and establishes penalties for such violations.
 It repeals the existing crime of making a terrorist threat as defined in Section 13A-10-15 of the Code of Alabama 1975, and creates a new crime of making a terrorist threat in the first degree.
-The new definitions clarify what constitutes a threat, including the requirement that the threat must be credible and imminent, and it must cause the victim to reasonably fear for their safety.
+The new definitions clarify what constitutes a threat, including the requirement that the threat must be credible and imminent, and it must cause the victim to be in sustained fear for their safety.
 The bill categorizes making a terrorist threat in the first degree as a Class C felony, while making a terrorist threat in the second degree is classified as a Class A misdemeanor.

 Statutes affected: